 - Emotional and mental health support, as well as support for their caregivers.

-- A second opinion and/or to change their primary physician or medical teams.
+- A second opinion and/or the right to change their primary physician or medical teams.

-- Access to their own medical records and other health information, and have it easily understood.
+- Access their own medical records and other health information, and have it easily understood.

-- Privacy and confidentiality of their personal information protected.
-Personal privacy is maintained and confidential handling of personal health and other information is assured.
+- Privacy and confidentiality of their personal information.
+Personal privacy is maintained and protected, and confidential handling of personal health and other information is assured.

 - Avoid unnecessary suffering and pain in each step of the illness.

-- Be honest and open with their health providers about their current state of health so that the most suitable treatment plan can be prescribed for them.
+- Be honest and open with their healthcare providers about their current state of health so that the most suitable treatment plan can be prescribed for them.

-- Actively seek out education, information and support to live well with .
+- Actively seek out education, information, and support to live well with multiple myeloma.

-- Respect the rights of other people with and health care providers.
+- Respect the rights of other people with multiple myeloma and healthcare providers.

 Caregivers Have a Right to:

-- information, education and support that takes into account a person’s age, culture, religion, personal wishes, language and schooling.
+- Access multiple myeloma information, education, and support that takes into account a person’s age, culture, religion, personal wishes, language, and schooling.